Being busy has long been synonymous with being successful and living a full life.

 Procrastination can be caused by countless factors, which we will go into detail about in a separate article.
 If you’ve followed the previous steps (setting up goals, planning, outsourcing), you will likely experience less desire to procrastinate.

 To cut it further down, make a deal with yourself.
 Set a timer or a Pomodoro session for 15-25 minutes and plan to do productive work throughout this period.
 If it’s a big project you work on, the stress level might go up and cause poor decisions.
 With only 20-30 minutes of work required, there’s less pressure, and we often see greater productivity.
 The psychological trick here is that we get invested and encouraged to continue once we make the first few steps.
 ‘I am already in the flow, so I might as well just keep on working even though my Pomodoro session has finished’!
+And, of course, we recommend you use one of the top project management tools when working on big projects, as it increases your success chances.

 Common mistakes with time management and how to avoid them